zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 - [7.10](#functions--prefer-spread) Prefer the use of the spread operator `...` to call variadic functions. eslint: [`prefer-spread`](https://eslint.org/docs/rules/prefer-spread)

   > Why?
-It’s cleaner, you don’t need to supply a context, and you can not easily compose `new` with `apply`.
+It's cleaner, you don't need to supply a context, and you can not easily compose `new` with `apply`.

   ```javascript
   // bad